No. 39: Jim Hill

 “I feel it is very important to be sensitive to the people you interview,” Hill added.

-Hill got to work as an NFL analyst for CBS in 1980, as well as play-by-play roles on regional games.
-He was a CBS sideline reporter for its coverage of Super Bowl XVIII in 1984.
+Hill worked an NFL analyst for CBS in 1980, and then did play-by-play roles on regional games.
+He was CBS’ sideline reporter for its coverage of Super Bowl XVIII in 1984.

-But in March of 1992, Hill went back to KCBS.
-His role was expanded when its sports coverage merged with sister station KCAL-Channel 9.
+But in March of 1992, Hill circled back to KCBS for a role that expanded when its sports coverage merged with sister-station KCAL-Channel 9.
+The lure was also the ability to call NFL games again for the network.

 Hill’s mantra has been “get up early, go to bed late and work like hell in between.
 Once you find that comfort level, man, that’s when you start to have a lot of fun.
 I have fun every day.
 One of the things I love doing, besides the job, is helping in the community, just helping young kids.
 Because I remember what it was like being a young kid.”